GLIMS-RGI/rgitools/docs/dem_examples/columbia.rst

 - clear differences between ASTER and the newer products (TanDEM-X, ArcticDEM) might be due to mass-loss, although it seems exaggerated
 - it is one of the cases where ArctiDEM has too many data gaps
+- AW3D30 also hast way to many gaps

 Maps